Looking Closely at the Growth Curve for New Oriental Education & Technology Group Inc. (EDU)

 EDU’s Market Performance

-EDU stocks went up by 4.83% for the week, with a monthly jump of 6.52% and a quarterly performance of 115.08%, while its annual performance rate touched 51.82%.
-The volatility ratio for the week stands at 4.32% while the volatility levels for the past 30 days are set at 6.07% for New Oriental Education & Technology Group Inc. The simple moving average for the period of the last 20 days is 0.61% for EDU stocks with a simple moving average of 48.67% for the last 200 days.
+EDU stocks went up by 18.48% for the week, with a monthly drop of -2.93% and a quarterly performance of 138.36%, while its annual performance rate touched 40.75%.
+The volatility ratio for the week stands at 4.84% while the volatility levels for the past 30 days are set at 5.43% for New Oriental Education & Technology Group Inc. The simple moving average for the period of the last 20 days is 9.56% for EDU stocks with a simple moving average of 61.32% for the last 200 days.

 Analysts’ Opinion of EDU